ynab/ynab-sdk-js/README.md

-# YNAB API Javascript SDK
+# YNAB API Javascript (Node) Library

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-The YNAB API JavaScript SDK library provides access to the YNAB API from applications written in Node.js / JavaScript.
+The YNAB API JavaScript library provides access to the YNAB API from applications written in Node.js / JavaScript.

 Please read the [YNAB API documentation](https://api.youneedabudget.com) for an overview of using the API and a complete list of the available resources.